 LSI keywords are there to help search engines decipher what your content is about based on the context.
 For example, if the on-page content has a book, flight, prices, ticket, and cheap as keywords, it’ll conclude you’re writing about booking airline tickets.
 But, if it has a book, Amazon, review, fantasy, and writer, then it will know it’s about a book review.

 These keywords can also behave as quality ranking signals when search engines are evaluating your page.

 Google Hummingbird is an algorithm change that happened in 2013.
 Ever since then, the search engine has started to pay more attention to natural language searches.
 It assesses context rather than individual keywords.

 Why is this change important?
-It marked the beginning of optimization renaissance, so to speak.
+It marked the beginning of the optimization renaissance, so to speak.
 Writers and SEO marketing experts were encouraged to write more meaningful content the users would be happy with.
 Until then, there was a trend with AI article writing and clustering keywords for the sake of better ranking, but at the cost of legibility and quality.